 Clearly, it is more efficient for a marketer to target the group that can be persuaded.
 Marketing resources are wasted on those who have already decided one way or the other, and it is counterproductive to expand on those who would react negatively to contact.

 Predictive analytics is an exciting area of data science with wide applications.
-For business, it has significant potential to more efficiently allocate resources, accelerate sales and increase revenues.
-It allows vast amounts of historical data to be analyzed which can be used to predict the likelihood of certain behaviors, and then recommend specific actions to influence the outcome in the desired direction.
+For business, it has significant potential to allocate resources more efficiently, accelerate sales and increase revenues.
+It allows vast amounts of historical data to be analyzed, which can predict the likelihood of certain behaviors, and then recommend specific actions to influence the outcome in the desired direction.